Muha-law/Arcium-Network/README.md

 ---

-## Optional: Use Better RPC Providers
+## Recommended: Use Better RPC Providers

 For improved reliability, consider using dedicated RPC providers instead of the default public endpoint: